 Rhizomes resemble roots but possess numerous buds and are used for vegetative propagation.
 Thus propagated, all plants of a given variety are genetically identical.

 Hops are native to the temperate zones of the northern hemisphere.
-They are found wild in western Europe, Asia and certain parts of North America.
-Commercial hops are generally grown between the 30th and 50th parallel north or south latitude and at various altitudes.
-Therefore the ability to grow hops is usually not limited by your location on earth.
+They are found wild in Western Europe, Asia, and certain parts of North America.
+Commercial hops generally grow between the 30th and 50th parallel north or south latitudes and at various altitudes.
+Therefore the ability to grow hops is usually not limited by your location on Earth.

-The health of the vine is more dependent on the growers ability to provide proper growing conditions and care.
-Under good conditions, hops are a prolific vine, will produce from 1/2 to 2 pounds of dried flowers per plant, and will be a joy to grow and utilize.
+The health of the bine is more dependent on the grower’s ability to provide proper growing conditions and care.
+Under good conditions, hops are a prolific bine, will produce from 1/2 to 2 pounds of dried flowers per plant, and will be a joy to grow and utilize.

-The soil should be tilled to create a weed free area.
+The soil should be tilled to create a weed-free area.
 A strong support system is needed for the plant to climb on.
-Look for space along fences, garage, or property lines.
-Plant in early spring once the threat of frost is gone but no later than May.
+Look for space along fences, garages, or property lines.
+Plant in early Spring once the threat of frost is gone, but no later than May.
 The soil should be worked into a fine, friable condition prior to planting.

-In cold climates you can plant rhizomes in pots and transplant in June.
-Plant 1 rhizome per hill with the buds pointed up and cover with 1 inch of loose soil.
-Hills should be spaced at least 3 feet apart if the hills are of the same variety and 5 feet apart if they are different.
-The first year the hop plant requires frequent light watering.
+In cold climates, you can plant rhizomes in pots and transplant them in June.
+Plant one rhizome per hill with the buds pointed up and covered with one inch of loose soil.
+Hills should be spaced at least three feet apart if the hills are of the same variety and five feet apart if they are different.
+In the first year, the hop plant requires frequent light watering.

-In this discussion of hops, I will be referring to the female of the species.
+In this discussion of hop gardening cycles, I will be referring to the female of the hop species.

 Being a perennial, the hop lays dormant during winter and is rather unaffected by freezing temperatures.
-The time of year when the annual vines break ground, when they flower and when they die back is very much determined by local temperature and day length.
-The vines will not break ground until soil temperatures have risen to the point where most spring flowers appear.
+The time of year when the annual bines break ground, when they flower, and when they die back is very much determined by local temperature and day length.
+The bine will not break ground until soil temperatures have risen to the point where most spring flowers appear.

-A minimum of 120 frost free days are required for the hop to fully ripen a crop of flowers.
-Once out of the ground the vines need to be supported off of the ground.
-Vegetative growth continues until approximately mid-July when most hops are either past bloom or in full bloom depending up on location and variety.
+A minimum of 120 frost-free days are required for the hop to fully ripen a crop of flowers.
+Once out of the ground, the bines need to be supported off of the ground.
+Vegetative growth continues until approximately mid-July, when most hops are either past bloom or in full bloom, depending on location and variety.

 Hop is dioecious, producing male and female flowers on separate plants.
 The commercial hop is a female plant with flowers (burrs) produced on side arms that develop along the stem.
 Burrs develop into hop cones, which are sometimes called hops.

-Regardless of pollination, the styles eventually fall off and miniature petals grow which eventually result in a cone-like structure.
-Most female flowers develop and ripen predominately between mid-August and mid-September depending on location, weather, and cultural practices.
-Commercial growers actually delay flowering by removing the earliest vines in the Spring in order to enhance regrowth and encourage a higher yield of flowers.
+Regardless of pollination, the styles eventually fall off, and miniature petals grow, which eventually results in a cone-like structure.
+Most female flowers develop and ripen predominately between mid-August and mid-September, depending on location, weather, and cultural practices.
+Commercial growers actually delay flowering by removing the earliest bines in the Spring in order to enhance regrowth and encourage a higher yield of flowers.

-After the flowers ripen, the vine will continue to build reserves until it totally dies back with the first freezes of Fall.
+After the flowers ripen, the bine will continue to build reserves until it totally dies back with the first freezes of Fall.

-Because hops can produce such a large vine in a matter of months, they will use a large amount of solar energy, water, and nutrients.
-It is not to say that the hop will not grow under less than optimum conditions, only that the vines will be smaller.
+When hop gardening, it’s key to learn that hops can produce such a large bine in a matter of months, that they will use a large amount of solar energy, water, and nutrients.
+It is not to say that the hop will not grow under less than optimum conditions, only that the bine will be smaller.

-When the young vines are about 1 foot long in more mature hops, 3-4 vines are trained clockwise per string which has been staked to the hill.
+In hop gardening, timing your pruning efforts makes a difference.
+When the young bines are about 1 foot long in more mature hops, 3-4 bines are trained clockwise per string, which has been staked to the hill.
 It is common to run 2-3 strings per hill.
-Remaining weaker vine should be cut off at the ground so more energy can be focused to the trained vines.
+The remaining weaker bines should be cut off at the ground so more energy can be focused on the trained bines.

-Hops mainly grow vertically, but lateral side-arms extend from the main vine and produce flowers.
-The main concern is to support the vines and prevent side-arms from tangling.
+Hops mainly grow vertically, but lateral side-arms extend from the main bine and produce flowers.
+The main concern is to support the bines and prevent side arms from tangling.
 Most cones are produced on the upper part of the plant.